siglens/siglens-docs/docs/spl-docs/evaluation-functions/mathematical-functions.md

 ## round(\<num>, \<precision>)

 This function returns a number rounded to the decimal places specified by the precision.

 ### Usage

-The `<num>` argument can be the name of a numeric field or a numeric literal.
+The `<num>` argument can be either a numeric field or a numeric literal.

-The `<precision>` is optional, and if omitted the round function rounds to an integer.
+The `<precision>` argument is optional.
+If omitted, the function rounds the number to the nearest integer.
-You cannot specify a negative number for the precision.
+`<precision>` must be a non-negative integer that specifies the number of decimal places to round to.

 ### Example